arcadia-engine/arcadia-planning/README.md

 - **reference-images/** – Mockups, diagrams, and UI sketches
 - **ideas-backlog.md** – Freeform idea capture and wishlist
 - **weekly-summary.md** – High-level overview of weekly accomplishments

-## ✅ Usage

-Use this repo as your command center for planning, tracking, and designing everything Arcadia-related.
-Keep it lean, clear, and continuously updated.